About / Contact Us

 WEB BASED MARKETING TEAM:

 Project Description: We are developing a marketing team for a web-based distribution and marketing of The Facts.
-Our aim is to create a website that is aesthetically pleasing and rich in tools and resources with particular emphasis on the needs of artists working in a variety of media.
 This distribution/marketing project provides an unusual opportunity to help market an expressively complex TV shows that reach as well as provide information about making TV shows that may be useful to other people interested in utilizing public access TV.

 Description of Positions:

-We are looking for three volunteers to help for us: develop and implement web distribution and marketing strategies, increase website visibility and traffic including ease of updating by 1687 staff, and redesign our website as necessary.
+We are looking for three volunteers to help for us: develop and implement web distribution and marketing strategies, increase website visibility and traffic.

 • Marketing specialist(s) to help us develop and implement web marketing strategies and work plans targeting the diverse range of constituencies for the whole series and/or for specific episodes.